 This year witnesses the 100th anniversary of the sinking of the titanic - the largest passenger steamship in the world at this time - which happened while on her maiden voyage from Southampton, England, to New York.

 This terrible tragedy occurred on April 15, 1912, and resulted in the deaths of 1,517 people.
 This shipwreck also turned out to be one of the deadliest peacetime maritime disasters in history.
 Why?
-Well, it was party due to the shiping regulations of the time as the ship carried lifeboats for only 1,178 people.
+Well, it was partly due to the shiping regulations of the time as the ship carried lifeboats for only 1,178 people.
 Even so, a disproportionate number of men died due to the "women and children first" protocol that was enforced by the ship's crew.
-This procedure meant that many of the life boats ended up only being half filled.
+This procedure meant that many of the lifeboats ended up only being half filled.
 This was a tragedy in itself as since the sea was calm, it would have been safe to fill all boats to capacity and thereby rescue an additional 500 persons!
-Furthermore, only a few passangers were picked up from the water after the sinking out of fear of the boats being overfilled or capsizing.
+Furthermore, only a few passengers were picked up from the water after the sinking out of fear of the boats being overfilled or capsizing.